Why use parallel testing?

 Example output

-) is executed in its own job. - The results of all tests are displayed in the GitHub Actions dashboard.
+) is executed in its own job. - The results of all tests are displayed in the GitHub Actions dashboard with clear matrix job names.

 Best practices